nus-cs1010/2425-s1/docs/notes/07-arithmetic-ops.md

 Here, we are adding one to the value 255, so `c` must store the value 256, right?

 It turns out that after the execution above, `c` contains the value 0.
 The variable `c` is of the type `uint8_t`, which is the unsigned 8-bit integer.
 Being 8-bit, the variable can store values from 0 to 255.
 When we add 1 to 255, even though we get the result 256, mathematically, we cannot store 256 in `c` -- there are not enough bits!
-In this case, the value stored is "wrap around", and we get the value 0 instead.
+In this case, the value stored "wraps around", and we get the value 0 instead.

 The variable `c` above is unsigned.
 It gets trickier if `c` is signed.
 In the case of overflowing signed integer, the behavior depends on the compiler and is undefined in the C standard.